volkancamas/sql/README.md

-# sql
+# Oracle SQL

-This repository for useful SQL queiries
+This repository created for useful SQL queries.